fenago/linux-administration/md/Lab_8.md

 ![](./images/79062b36-ce06-4e34-82c5-6bf554503189.png)

 You will see the name of the user (the user owner) who owns the file in the third column of the output, which is, by default, the user who created the file.

-On the fourth column of the output, you will see the name of the group (the group owner) of the file, which is, by default, the primary group of the user owner.

 The [developers] group is the primary group of user [smurf], and hence [developers] became the group owner of the file